jxuho/wam-diagram-editor/README.md

 ---

-## 👥 Team Contributions
+## 👥 My Contributions

 This project was built collaboratively by a **5-member team** at TU Chemnitz.

-> 👤 **`My Role`** marks areas of personal ownership and primary contribution.

----

-### 🖥️ Front-End Development &nbsp;`My Role`
+### 🖥️ Front-End Development &nbsp;

+Owned the diagram editor page end-to-end — custom node/edge rendering, drag-and-drop interactions, and diagram state management with React Flow.
-Engineered a fully responsive canvas using React Flow and Next.js, delivering seamless UI/UX and robust RESTful API integration.
-Refactored legacy code into a modular structure using Code Splitting and Custom Hooks, significantly improving maintainability and scalability for the team.
+Refactored legacy code into a modular structure with code splitting and custom hooks, improving maintainability across the team.

----

-### 🤖 AI Integration &nbsp;`My Role`
+### 🤖 AI Frontend Integration &nbsp;

-Developed the frontend-side API layer connecting the UI to OpenAI and Gemini endpoints.
-Iteratively crafted and refined System Instructions encoding WebComposition Architecture Model rules through trial and error, improving the accuracy and consistency of AI-generated diagrams.
+Built the frontend API layer connecting the UI to OpenAI endpoints.
+Iteratively refined system prompts encoding WAM diagram rules to improve accuracy and consistency of AI-generated output.

----
-### 📋 Requirements Engineering &nbsp;`My Role`

-Led customer interviews to extract core requirements, and established a prioritized product backlog to align development goals with stakeholder expectations.

----

-### 🗂️ Project Management &nbsp;`My Role`

-Introduced a Lightweight Agile methodology, managed timelines and team meetings, documented meeting notes, and established a Notion-based collaboration system for the team.

----

-### ⚙️ Backend & Database

-Handled by other team members.
-Includes Express.js REST API design, MongoDB schema modeling, and JWT / Google OAuth 2.0 authentication flow.

 ---

 ## 📄 License